dzekelid/users/_listings/akamai/user-admin-v1-accounts-accountid-groups-groupid-users-contactid-propertyexceptions-propertyid-put.md

       description: Modify a Property Exception
       operationId: useradminv1accountsaccountidgroupsgroupiduserscontactidpropertyexceptionspropertyid
       parameters:
-      - in: String
+      - in: query
         name: accountId
         description: Unique identifier for an account
         type: string
-      - in: String
+      - in: query
         name: contactId
         description: Unique identifier for a user
         type: string
-      - in: Integer
+      - in: query
         name: groupId
         description: Unique numeric identifier for a group
         type: string
-      - in: String
+      - in: query
         name: propertyId
         description: Within the User Admin API, the assetId is also known as the propertyId
         type: string